AAPS, The Association of Applied Paleontological

 Neal L. Larson 2001-2005

-- two - consecutive two year term limits for any office adopted Sept.
-12, 2002
+Two consecutive two-year term limits for any office adopted September 12, 2002

 Mike Triebold, 2005-2008